Trayce Thompson: Chicago White Sox (2015)

-Los Angeles Dodgers
+Los Angeles Dodgers (2016–2017)

-On December 16, 2015, Thompson, along with Micah Johnson and Frankie Montas, were traded to the Los Angeles Dodgers as part of a three team trade that sent Todd Frazier to the White Sox and José Peraza, Brandon Dixon and Scott Schebler to the Cincinnati Reds.
+On December 16, 2015, Thompson, with Micah Johnson and Frankie Montas, were traded to the Los Angeles Dodgers as part of a three-team trade that sent Todd Frazier to the White Sox and José Peraza, Brandon Dixon, and Scott Schebler to the Cincinnati Reds.
 He made the Dodgers' 2016 opening day roster.
-He played in 80 games for the Dodgers, hitting .225 with 13 homers and 32 RBI.
+He played 80 games for the Dodgers, hitting .225 with 13 homers and 32 RBI.
 He was placed on the disabled list on July 16 with a sore back.
-When his injury did not respond to treatment, he underwent an X-Ray which revealed that he had multiple fractures in his back, which kept him out of action for the rest of the season.
+When his injury did not respond to treatment, he underwent an X-ray, which revealed multiple fractures in his back and kept him out of action for the rest of the season.

 After recovering from his injuries, Thompson was optioned to the Oklahoma City Dodgers to begin the 2017 season, but was called up to the parent club partway through the season.
-Ultimately, he played in 95 games for the Oklahoma City club and 27 for the Dodgers.
+Ultimately, he played 95 games for the Oklahoma City and 27 for the Dodgers.
 In his big-league appearances in 2017, he batted .122 with a .483 OPS and two RBIs.

-Thompson was designated for assignment by the Dodgers on March 27, 2018.
+Thompson was designated for assignment on March 27, 2018.

-Oakland Athletics
+Oakland Athletics (2018)

 On April 3, 2018, Thompson was claimed off waivers by the New York Yankees and then two days later was claimed again, this time by the Oakland Athletics.
 The Athletics designated him for assignment on April 17, 2018.
 He had one hit in seven at-bats in three games for the Athletics.

-Chicago White Sox (second stint)
+Second stint with Chicago White Sox (2018)

-Thompson was traded back to the White Sox on April 19, in return for cash considerations.
-The White Sox designated Thompson for assignment on June 22, 2018.
+Thompson was traded back to the White Sox on April 19, 2018, in return for cash considerations.
+The White Sox designated Thompson for assignment on June 22.
 In 48 games in the majors, he hit .116 with three home runs and nine RBI.
-He elected free agency on November 2, 2018.
+He elected free agency following the season on November 2.

-Return to Minor Leagues
+Cleveland Indians

+On December 1, 2018, Thompson signed a minor league deal with the Cleveland Indians.
+He spent the 2019 season with the Triple-A Columbus Clippers, playing in 89 games and hitting .219/.294/.482 with 24 home runs, 56 RBI, and eight stolen bases.
+On August 2, 2019, Thompson was released.

+Arizona Diamondbacks

-On December 1, 2018, Thompson signed a minor league deal with the Cleveland Indians, who released him on August 2, 2019.
-On February 2, 2020, he signed a minor league deal with the Arizona Diamondbacks organization.
-However he did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He re-signed with the Diamondbacks on a minor league deal on November 2, 2020 but played in only four games for the Triple-A Reno Aces in 2021, going 5-18.
+On February 2, 2020, he signed a minor-league deal with the Arizona Diamondbacks.
+However he did not play in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He re-signed with the Diamondbacks on a minor-league deal on November 2, 2020, but played only four games for the Triple-A Reno Aces in 2021, going 5 for 18.